 Lottery USA is the oldest independent lottery results site on the Web.
-Established in 1996, Lottery USA’s mission is to provide its visitors with accurate lottery information, tools, numbers, and other services for all 45 U.S. state-operated lotteries as well as Puerto Rico and the District of Columbia.
+Established in 1995, Lottery USA’s mission is to provide visitors with accurate lottery information, tools, and other services for all 45 state lotteries as well as Puerto Rico and the District of Columbia.

-- ✔ - We are active in all 45 U.S. states that have a state lottery.
+✔ We are active in all 47 U.S. jurisdictions that have a state lottery.

-- ✔ - We provide results for all 270 active U.S. lottery games.
+✔ We provide results for over 270 lottery games.

-- ✔ - More than 3,000 concurrent users are viewing our site at any one time.
+✔ More than 3,000 users are viewing our site at any one time.

-Our software developers continually create lottery tools to improve our users’ experience with the games, such as number checkers and quick pick tools as well as statistical tools for better insight and analysis of past results.
-These tools analyze thousands of lottery numbers in real time and send the results back to the user in real time.
+We also offer lottery tools to improve your experience with the games, including past number checkers and quick pick generators.
+These tools analyze thousands of lottery numbers in real time.

 The changing face of Lottery USA

-Lottery USA has been subject to six brand and site redesigns over its 23 years of service to the American public.
-All six redesigns are documented in detail below.
+Lottery USA has rebranded six times across its 23-year existence.
 Changes to the design reflect the trends and styles of the time, so please bear with us—some of them seem terribly outdated now!
 We hope you agree that our latest logo is a huge improvement on anything that came before it.